4 Little Girls: Production

 Lee had developed a relationship with Kuras while working on an HBO project called Subway Stories, which was an anthology of short films compiled by Jonathan Demme (though Lee's film did not make the final cut due, in part, to conflict between him and Demme).
 Kuras said of her desire to shoot 4 Little Girls, "I was really interested because my background is in political documentaries ...
 I always felt that one of the reasons that I had got into filmmaking was that I wanted to use my craft to be able to say something about the human condition, however I could, in my own humble way.
 For me this was an opportunity to make a small contribution."

 Lee's partnership with Sam Pollard had begun on Mo' Better Blues when Pollard was recommended to replace Barry Alexander Brown, who was unavailable because he was directing his own film, as editor.
 Pollard originally refused the overture because he was busy working on his segments of Eyes on the Prize, but ultimately, he accepted, and he has since become one of Lee's most frequent collaborators.
 Their first few films together were fiction, but Pollard's background was in documentary, and he was key to guiding the structure of 4 Little Girls.
 He said about his role: Basically it was to help with the conception of the structure, to edit it ...
 We spent a lot of time screening dailies together.
 We could come to 40 Acres at 7:00 a.m., and we would spend three hours a day screening dailies for two weeks straight ...
 We talked, selected all the material that we liked, and I started working on the structure in the editing room.
 Spike was asking if he needed narration and what the structure should be.
 I basically said the structure should be that there are parallels—the family, the history of the community—and then they come together on the explosion.

 Reception

 Critics and public

 The film was nominated for an Academy Award for Best Documentary Feature.
-On Rotten Tomatoes, it holds an approval rating of 100% based on 27 reviews, with an average rating of 8.42/10.
+On Rotten Tomatoes, it holds an approval rating of 100% based on 25 reviews, with an average rating of 8.42/10.
 The website's critical consensus reads: "4 Little Girls finds Spike Lee moving into documentary filmmaking with his signature style intact -- and all the palpable fury the subject requires."
+Metacritic, which uses a weighted average, assigned the a score of 88 out of 100, based on 16 critics, indicating "universal acclaim".